AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

 ### Email Messages {#email-messages}

 You'll use Marketo to send out emails to your registrants, confirmation emails, etc. You don't need to configure anything in this section.
-Disable (uncheck) the email message options within Webex.
+Disable (uncheck) the email message options within [!DNL Webex].

 ![](assets/image2015-5-28-14-3a9-3a14.png)

 >[!NOTE]
 >
->The Marketo-Webex integration cannot support sending confirmation emails out of Webex.
+>The [!DNL Marketo-Webex] integration cannot support sending confirmation emails out of [!DNL Webex].
 The confirmation must be sent via Marketo.
 After you've scheduled the event, be sure to copy the event information to the Marketo confirmation email and set the email as **Operational**.

 Now we're ready to jump into Marketo!

 1. Select the event you created.
-Open the **Event Actions** drop-down.
-Choose **Event Settings.**
+Open the **[!UICONTROL Event Actions]** drop-down.
+Choose **[!UICONTROL Event Settings].**

    ![](assets/image2015-5-14-16-3a7-3a31.png)